sanger/traction-service/DPL-478-todo.md

 - Future proof: add other used_by, and more QC Assay Types, and ensure only wanted are created
 - JSON API resource which will provide feedback on success or provide errors
 - Add documentation
+- Validate used_by known?
+- If the upload fails then there should be some feedback giving reasons as to why it has failed with an indication of where it has failed
+- There should be wiggle room if the use tries to upload previously recorded records.
+Rather than failing it will just create a new record.
+The qc results table is idempotent so should not overwrite amend or delete.

+* An agreed message format to send the qc results to the warehouse
+* A handler to send the message to the warehouse

 ## Tasks To Do

-- Refactor test data
+- Add tests
-- Check when deleting QC Result, what happens
+- Check deleting QC Result, what happens/ should happen
-- An agreed message format to send the qc results to the warehouse
-- A handler to send the message to the warehouse
+- If the upload is successful there should be some feedback indicating that it is a success along with an indication of how many qc results have been created